Hang on Little Tomato

 ME: “I don’t know.”

-And here, eyes inevitably open very wide.
+Here, eyes inevitably open very wide.
 A few with-it sort of folks exclaim, “That’s exciting!”
 (Not really.
 Not yet.)
 But most people, eyebrows raised in disbelief say, “Really?
 You don’t know?”
-(A friend suggested that instead of “I don’t know” I should say, “To France to be with my lover and drink wine and sail,” which is not a bad answer.)
+(A friend suggested that instead of “I don’t know” I should say, “to France to be with my lover and drink wine and sail,” which is not a bad answer.)

-Wrestling with not knowing brings up much anxiety, to be sure.
-But it simultaneously invites me to a deeper connection with my higher Self, a Self that reminds me that everything moves in a natural rhythm, that fruit ripens in its natural course, that all transitions begin with an ending and end with a beginning, and that change and transformation are inevitable, uncomfortable, and ultimately, necessary.
+Interestingly, after many weeks (okay, months) of inner frustration and anxiety around the not knowing, a very helpful awareness recently arose.
+Wrestling with not knowing brings up anxiety, to be sure, but it simultaneously has nudged me into a deeper connection with my higher Self, a Self that reminds me of the wisdom that abides beneath my fears.
+This wisdom tells me that everything moves in a natural rhythm; that fruit ripens in its natural course; that all transitions begin with an ending and end with a beginning.

 I don’t yet know where I am going, it’s true.
-But in the letting go of children, of house, of my grasping for a plan, I am preparing and staying open for whatever it is that is making it’s way to me, be it an idea, an opportunity, a person.
-And in the right moment, when all is as it needs to be, when the time is ripe and we finally meet, the joy of that “sunny someday” will be worth the wait.
+But I do know where I am.
+And in staying with this process, hanging on through all the emotional weather, I am both preparing and staying open for whatever is making its way to me.
+And one day, when the time is ripe and everything has reached the edge of a new beginning, I feel certain that my “sunny someday” will be all the sweeter for the wait.

 Next